 Smartdesk 2 – Autonomous Electric Standing desk: Any special?

-One of the things that I appreciate though, is that the brand threw in one extra screw for each one.
-So in case, I lost a screw, I don’t have to go over my utility box or head to the hardware store.
+One of the things that we appreciate though, is that the brand threw in one extra screw for each one.
+So in case, we lost a screw, we don’t have to go over the utility box or head to the hardware store.
 It does have all the parts that you need, but the screwdriver isn’t included.
 So you have to have your toolbox ready still.
 Though you can also use a power drill to make a sturdier and more solid desk.

 Motor and frame of this brand

-I also love how the desk raises and lowers quickly.
-And I think it’s also because I got the business edition which has both legs equipped with a motor.
+Love how the desk raises and lowers quickly.
+Because we got the business edition which has both legs equipped with a motor.
 So it pretty much hastens things up.

 You can either go for the home edition or the business edition.
 The latter is a great pick since the desk raises and lowers seamlessly.

 And even if it operates fast it’s not scandalously noisy.
 It does make a bit of noise, but it’s almost silent.
 Though if you want a completely silent standing desk that would perform at par with the autonomous smart desk2 business edition, the Ergopose is a great option.